18th National Congress of the Chinese Communist Party: The Congress

+The 18th Party Congress introduced the core socialist values campaign.
+The campaign promotes four national goals (prosperity, democracy, civility, and harmony), four social goals (freedom, equality, justice, and the rule of law), and four individual values (patriotism, dedication, integrity, and friendship).
+Since the 18th Party Congress, Xi Jinping has emphasized utilizing red resources, telling red stories, and inheriting red genes.

-Revisions to the Party Constitution
+Party Constitution Amendments

 The Congress ratified changes to the Constitution of the Chinese Communist Party.
 The Scientific Outlook on Development of the Hu Jintao era was listed next to Marxism-Leninism, Mao Zedong Thought, Deng Xiaoping Theory, and Three Represents as a "guiding ideology" of the party, 'upgraded' from simply an ideology to merely "follow and implement" when it was initially written into the constitution in 2007.
 The Scientific Outlook on Development was said to be the "latest product Marxism being adopted in the Chinese context," and the result of the "collective wisdom of the party membership."

 The affirmation of Socialism with Chinese Characteristics as a "system" (zhidu) was written into the party constitution for the first time.
 The "construction of ecological civilization" (shengtai wenming) as a major goal of the party was also written into the party constitution, an extension from the previous version of the constitution which included economic, political, cultural, and social realms; this ostensibly increased the attention the party intended to focus on the environment.